B182155/B182155/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-I'm a front-end developer having expertise in react js<br>
+I'm a web developer having expertise in react js<br>

 ## 🌐 Socials: